Prestatyn to Knighton

 Climbing to the site of an Iron Age hill fort, Beacon Ring, is the first test today before crossing the plain of Montgomery with the Dyke very much in evidence throughout.
 Montgomery with its elegant town-houses, ruined castle and Michelin star restaurant will probably be your base for the evening.

 Day 8: Brompton Crossroads to Knighton 15 miles (24 km)

 A quite strenuous day along undulating sections known as the “Switchbacks”, followed by rolling hills and woods ending at Knighton “Tre’r Clawdd (translated as The Town on the Dyke) and Offa’s Dyke Information Centre.

-- Rest days @ cost i.e. whatever the accommodations charge, no more. lease note: You can reverse this package and start at Knighton.
-We can tailor make your package in less or more days or if you want to walk the whole 177 miles path combining the North and South Section, that is also possible in 15 nights 14 days walking.
+You can reverse this itinerary and start at Knighton.
+We can tailor make your tour in less or more days or if you want to walk the whole 177 miles path combining the North and South Section, that is also possible in 15 Nights, 14 Days Walking.

-If you are interested in other areas of Wales we have many more packages available.
+If you are interested in other areas of Wales we have many more tours available.

 How to Get Here